Toyota Ipsum

 The Toyota Ipsum, Picnic, or Avensis Verso is a car produced by the Japanese carmaker Toyota from 1995 to 2010.
 It is a compact MPV with standard three-row seating.
 The Ipsum, like many Toyota products, was shared as a trio of the Toyota Gaia, and sold only at Japanese Toyota dealerships called Toyota Store, next to the Toyota Carina.
 The Gaia was unique to Toyopet Store locations, and the Toyota Nadia was sold at Toyota Corolla Store.

 First generation (XM10; 1995)

 The first generation, named Ipsum in Japan and Picnic in export markets, was built from May 1995 until 2001, with export versions arriving in 1996.
 A commercial version was sold as the Toyota SportsVan in Denmark.
-It had a choice of two straight-four engines, either a petrol unit displacing 2.0-litres or a 2.2-litre turbodiesel engine, the 3C-TE.
-The diesel was only available in export markets (Picnic) and not in the Japanese Ipsum.
+It had a choice of two straight-four engines, either a petrol unit displacing 2.0-litres or a 2.2-litre turbo-diesel engine, the 3C-TE.
 The Ipsum was Toyota's first real success in Japan's then-new "RV" (Recreational Vehicle) market segment.
 The initial sales target of 10,000 units per month was exceeded by nearly fifty percent in the car's first few months on the market.

-The petrol engine produces 135 or 128 PS in Japanese or European specifications, while the turbodiesel has 90 PS on tap.
+The petrol engine produces 135 or 128 PS in Japanese or European specifications, while the turbo-diesel has 90 PS on tap.